What is Content Audit?

 - Content Marketing Institute: Content Audit Checklist

-Content decay is the gradual decline in organic traffic and search rankings that previously high-performing content experiences over time — caused by aging data, new competitors, algorithm updates, and shifting search intent.
+Content decay is the gradual decline in organic traffic and search rankings that previously high-performing content experiences over time.
+Caused by.